 Where the Scottish Government makes funds available to a sponsored body the Scottish Government will account to the Parliament for the provision of those funds in the Scottish Government's annual accounts.

 A body which is a separate accounting entity, such as a Non-Ministerial body, will account for the use of those funds (and of other funds in its stewardship) in its own annual accounts.

-The Board of a sponsored body is responsible for approving the body's annual accounts and ensuring that the Minister is provided with the annual report and accounts to be laid before the Scottish Parliament.
-The Chief Executive as the Accountable Officer of the public body is responsible for signing the accounts and ultimately responsible to the Scottish Parliament for their actions.
+The Chief Executive of a Non-Ministerial body is responsible for approving the body's annual accounts and ensuring that the annual report and accounts are laid before the Scottish Parliament.

+The Accountable Officer of the public body is responsible for signing the accounts and ultimately responsible to the Scottish Parliament for their actions.
 The accounting requirements for a public body will normally be set out in its founding legislation and/or its Framework Document.